sikleber/aws-cdk-react-auth-template/README.md

 # aws-cdk-react-auth-template

 This project is a template for creating a React application hosted on AWS and deployed using the AWS Cloud Development Kit (CDK).
+The application uses AWS Cognito for user authentication and authorization.

 **Note:** Web app domain will be created within the GitHub Actions CD workflow and outputted to its summary.